triggermesh/docs/docs/targets/hasura.md

 - Hasura server URL to submit the query against

+- Admin secret or JWT

+## Admin Secret or JWT

-- If the server requires authentication, an [admin secret][hasura-admin] or [JWT][hasura-jwt] signed with the server's key will be required
+If the Hasura server requires authentication, an [admin secret][hasura-admin] or [JWT][hasura-jwt] signed with the server's key will be required.

-- If using JWT, you may choose to add an optional user role to invoke the queries as
+If using JWT, you may choose to add an optional user role to invoke the queries as.

 Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the admin or user JWT as secrets.